hpe-storage/scod/docs/csi_driver/deployment.md

 Deploy the CSI driver and sidecars for the relevant Kubernetes version.

 ### Common
-These object configration files are common for all versions of Kubernetes.
+These object configuration files are common for all versions of Kubernetes.

 Worker node IO settings: